ahuber33/PlasmaMLPALLAS/README.md

 /gun/SetParticleName e-
 ```
 - **/gun/** manages the PrimaryGeneratorAction with GunParticle :
     - SetStatusONNX defines if the simulation will use this model to generate particles or not.
-If not, you will need to activate the FileReader parameter if you want to generate a bunch of particles similar at what happend in PALLAS configuration.
-If not, you will have a "normal" generation of particles according to the part wrote in PALLAS_CollSimPrimaryGeneratorAction.cc
     - SetParticleName defines the particle

 - If you want to use the ONNX model, you need to specify the inputs parameter needed by the ML model with **/laser/** commands :